ALinuxPerson/try-drop/README.md

   * `default`: Enables the global try drop strategy, downcasting of try drop strategies, standard library, newtype derefs, `derives`s for most types, and the default try drop strategies.
   * `global`: This enables the global try drop strategy without nothing set to it. `OnceCell` is required for lazy initialization of the global and parking lot to write to the global.
+By default, there are... *defaults*, which are...
+    * `global-defaults`: This enables the default try drop and fallback try drop strategies, the write drop strategy and panic drop strategy.
   * `std`: Enable types which require the standard library to work.
   * `derives`: Derives `Debug`, `Copy`, `Clone`, `PartialEq`, `Eq`, `PartialOrd`, `Ord`, `Hash`, and `Default` to all public types if possible.